Indivisibility and uniform computational strength: Uniform computable categoricity

 Eventually this process stabilizes at some $i_\ell$, since $Y$ is finite, and once it does $\Phi_x(i_\ell)$ must produce a total coloring.
 Then any solution $H$ of $d$ has color $p_{i_\ell}^a$ for some $a < k_\ell$.
-By rerunning the procedure in the last paragraph, the return functional can recover $d$, hence find the color of $H$, and from that learn $i_\ell$ and output $\Phi_x(i_\ell)$ to satisfy $\mathrm{id}$.
-Finally, $H$ is in fact a solution to $\Phi_x(i_\ell)$, because it can only include points colored after $i_\ell$ stabilizes and so the fact that $d$ and $\Phi_x(i_\ell)$ differ on finitely many other points is of no consequence. \qedhere
+By rerunning the procedure in the last paragraph, the return functional can recover $d$, hence find the color of $H$, and from that learn $i_\ell$ and output the first component of $\Phi_x(i_\ell)$ to satisfy $\mathrm{id}$.
+Finally, $H$ is in fact a solution to the second component of $\Phi_x(i_\ell)$, because it can only include points colored after $i_\ell$ stabilizes and so the fact that $d$ and the coloring computed by $\Phi_x(i_\ell)$ differ on finitely many other points is of no consequence. \qedhere \end{proof}